Pugnator/openvsm/README.md

 Documentation can be found at http://pugnator.github.io/openvsm

-Prebuild DLL and symbols can be found in Release section
+Prebuild DLL and symbols or installer are in [Release](https://github.com/Pugnator/openvsm/releases) section

 Written in C and gcc-ready (mingw/cygwin) for Linux and Windows